AlanOSheadev/Rodfendr/README.md

 I would like to add facebook pixels so that I can retarget those visiting the site with products that may interest them.

+I tried to add discount codes to the app but it proved a little difficult so I made the decision to add them later when I have more experience.

 [Back to Top](#summary)